drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 ---

 <div class="anchor" id="anchor1"></div>
 ¹ For more information on the subject, you can read about [The CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Note that within a microservices-based application, not all components need to follow the same consistency model.
-For example, a `Payments` component could favour consistency over availability.
+For example, a `Payments` component could favor consistency over availability.

 In Domain Driven Design terms, we only talk about eventual consistency between microservices / aggregate roots, not within the same one.
 An architect should be careful when designing subdomains to keep consistency levels inside one context and apply proper failure semantics across different domains. *(Many thanks to Hrvoje Hudoletnjak for contributing this paragraph to the article.)*